blackgirltech/html_tutorial/README.md

 <!DOCTYPE html>
 ```

-This informs the browser of the HTML version the document is written in.
+This tells the browser the HTML version the document is written in.

 ```html
 <!DOCTYPE html>